 Looking for support on other topics?
 Check out these other resource collections.

 Pandemic/COVID-19 Services & Resources trom the Association of Nature Center Administrators.

 Toolkit from REALM Project: REopening Archives, Libraries and Museums, including links related to surfaces and collections.

 Nonprofit Pandemic Resources from the NC Center for Nonprofits

 Are you active on social media and have an amazing EE-related feed?
 Or are you plugged in to state-level environmental education news or on tons of EE organizations' mailing lists?
 If you regularly come across news, features, videos, images, and resources that you think other people in North Carolina's EE community should be aware of, EENC could use your help as a content curator volunteer for our social media communications!

 Ideally this position should take about an hour a month - just enough time to click "forward" or "share" for the things you're already scrolling through.
 We're seeking 3-5 people to fill this role.

 Learn more about EENC's current and upcoming volunteer needs here.

 What difference would $250 make for your teaching?
 Could it pay for that workshop you’ve been dreaming of taking?
 Materials for a professional development course you want to facilitate?
 Resources for an environmental education project in your community?

-The Environmental Educators of North Carolina (EENC) recognizes that in our field, sometimes a little bit goes a long way in making a difference for the teachers, non-formal educators, government employees, students and volunteers we work with.
-EENC is pleased to announce the inaugural year of our mini-grant program.
-Open to student, professional, senior, life, and organizational members of EENC, the goal of this grant is to provide support to promote excellence in environmental education across North Carolina.
+EENC recognizes that in our field, sometimes a little bit goes a long way in making a difference for the teachers, non-formal educators, government employees, students and volunteers we work with.
+EENC is pleased to announce the third year of our mini-grant program.
+The goal of this grant is to provide support to promote excellence in environmental education across North Carolina.